-The Lubar School of Business Master of Business Administration (MBA) provides the specialized business skills needed to meet an individual's career goals.
+The Lubar College of Business STEM-Designated Master of Business Administration (MBA) provides the specialized business skills needed to meet an individual's career goals.
 Lubar offers a major metropolitan learning laboratory where dynamic individuals, applied project work, and superb business connections translate into a rewarding life-long career.

 Faculty are connected to leading-edge business knowledge using real-world business challenges.
 There is an emphasis on critical and analytical thinking, collaboration with fellow students, and networking with successful executives and professional inside and outside the classroom.

-Lubar School of Business offers a full array of MBA programs to meet professional needs:
+Lubar College of Business offers a full array of MBA programs to meet professional needs:

 Admission Requirements